Add an in-product experience to a website

 Note

 This template is for next-gen IPX search interfaces that were created using the IPX simple builder.
-Use the classic template for classic IPX interfaces.
+Use the legacy template for legacy IPX interfaces.

 // ==UserScript==